BrooklynGamery/gdocexpo/index-content.markdown

 ## Watch Live!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vLaBsMsWSdQ?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The 2018 Game Devs of Color Expo is is happening now!
-If you aren't able to join us in person join the live stream and experience all the talks online.
+If you aren't able to join us in person join the live stream and experience all the <a href="https://www.youtube.com/watch?v=vLaBsMsWSdQ"> talks online</a>!

 ----